glarue/reciprologs/README.md

                         delimited by the specified <prefix_delimiter>
                         (default: None)
   -o [OUTPUT], --output [OUTPUT]
-                        output filename (if no argument is given, defaults to stdout) (default: stdout)
-  -d ALIGNMENT_SOURCE_DIRECTORY [ALIGNMENT_SOURCE_DIRECTORY ...], --alignment_source_directory ALIGNMENT_SOURCE_DIRECTORY [ALIGNMENT_SOURCE_DIRECTORY ...]
-                        check for existing alignment files to use in this directory first (default: None) -b BLAST_FILE, --blast_file BLAST_FILE
+                        output filename (if no argument is given, defaults to stdout) (default: stdout) -d dir [dir ...], --alignment_source_directory dir [dir ...] check for existing alignment files to use in this directory first (default: None) -b BLAST_FILE, --blast_file BLAST_FILE
                         aggregated BLAST output to use (both directions) (default: None)
-  --overwrite           overwrite existing output files (instead of using to
+  --overwrite           overwrite existing output files (instead of using
-                        bypass alignment) (default: False) --one_to_one          remove any many-to-one reciprolog relationships in each pairwise set, such that each member of each pairwise comparison is only present exactly one time in output (default: False) --logging             output a log of best-hit choice criteria (default:
+                        them to bypass alignment step) (default: False) --one_to_one          remove any many-to-one reciprolog relationships in each pairwise set, such that each member of each pairwise comparison is only present exactly one time in output (default: False) --logging             output a log of best-hit choice criteria (default:
                         False)
 ```